rehiy/webox-node/README.md

-# Webox-node is a simple HTTP server
+# Webox-node is a Dynamic JS HTTP server

 Webox-node can execute js file through node-cli, just like CGI.
 It can also load js file as commonjs module, just like PHP and ASP.